Health Canada has developed a suite of tools to help Canadians contain the spread of COVID-19. Click here for more details

 What to expect when flying with Air Canada:

-• Air Canada will resume flights out of YSJ beginning June 22
+• Air Canada will resume flights out of YSJ beginning June 22 to Montreal and October 2 to Toronto.

 • Air Canada has adapted their processes from departure to arrival to ensure they are aligned with the latest public health recommendations.